 As many of you asked, yep, I can confirm it’s pretty long (obviously not if you live on the border of Wales, but most people who asked where based around London and surrounding counties).
 It took us just over 4 hours to get there leaving at 7am and stopping briefly at Telford Services.
 Despite the mileage, it’s actually very straightforward and the kids were amazing (long Spotify playlist of Lego Movie songs helped them, not me).
 Once into Wales the journey becomes a lot slower as you’re off the motorways but infinitely more appealing on the eye – hills, lakes and mountains galore.
 If you want to get the train, I believe it’s about 3 hours from London into Bangor.

 Soooo many questions about Zip World, like sooooo many.
 In short, it’s great.
-There’s three sites spread around Snowdonia so head to their website and book sessions to the most age appropriate one.
+There are three sites spread around Snowdonia so head to their website and book sessions to the most age appropriate one.
 We went to the Fforest site as it had the most things that Arlo (3) could do.
 The rollercoaster is a lot of fun!

 I would have loved to have gone to the other sites (especially to the huge quarry zip) but with young kids, I think Fforest is definitely the best option.